Tracardi/tracardi-api/docs/flow/actions/rabbit_publisher_action.md

 The purpose of this plugin is to publish payload to RabbitMQ.

 It reads payload and sends it to defined RabbitMQ.
-RabbitMq must be defined as source in Tracardi.
+RabbitMq must be defined as resource in Tracardi.

 # Configuration